portless

 2. portless <name> <cmd> assigns a random free port (4000-4999) via the PORT env var and registers the app with the proxy

 .localhost domains resolve to 127.0.0.1 natively in Chrome, Firefox, and Edge.
 Safari relies on the system DNS resolver, which may not handle .localhost subdomains on all configurations.
-Run sudo portless hosts sync to add entries to /etc/hosts if needed.
+Run portless hosts sync to add entries to /etc/hosts if needed.

 State directory